Frequently Asked Questions

 - Doesn’t squawk about the cost or time involved.

 - Usually defers to our judgement because that’s why they hired us — We know what we’re doing.

 It doesn’t make sense to hire smart people and then tell them what to do.
 We hire smart people so they can tell US what to do.

 We start by asking you some simple questions.
 We try to learn all about your company, your goals and your customers.
 This is usually done via email or over the phone.
 Once we have a solid understanding of what you need, we’ll put together a plan and get to work.

 Can you provide some references we could contact?

 - Our current clients have not signed up to give you advice, and that’s usually what happens.
 Some have even been pressured into discussing sensitive processes, costs, and strategies.

-- On occasion, potential clients would send out the same generic email to all references with a dozen or so questions.
+- On occasion, potential clients have sent out the same generic email to all references with a dozen or so questions.
 Some clients felt like they were being interrogated.